akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 * Frequencies executed multiple times a day start at midnight (UTC).
 * Frequencies are displayed in UTC.
 * Automated jobs will be executed by a system user, so if you want to see the job in the Process Tracker, please make sure to check the permission `View all jobs in process tracker` under the user roles' permissions.
+* To be able to automate a job, you need to configure a remote storage.
 :::

 # Manually execute an import/export profile connected to a remote storage